Automattic/wc-calypso-bridge/README.md

 ```

 If you would like to skip all of the above, [just download this gist](https://gist.github.com/timmyc/72061e99f2e6893a94845ba93e6db6ca) as a plugin and activate it :).

-#### Calypsoify Param
-Adding the Calypsoify param `calypsoify=1` to the URL will Calypsoify any WooCommerce or WC Calypso Bridge route once the above dependencies have been met.

-`/wp-admin/edit.php?post_type=shop_order&calypsoify=1`

-If you manually visit a route that is not able to be Calypsoified (i.e, visiting `wp-admin/*` directly via URL) you will be bumped out of Calypsoify mode and need to add the param to the URL once again to reactivate it.

 ### Plugin Integrations